anti theft devices

 For more information on using anti theft devices go to: checkpoint labels

 The use of checkpoint security tags play an important role in the retail world other than protecting merchandise from theft.
 The use of anti theft devices such as a checkpoint security system will significantly reduce retail theft and just as significantly if not more significantly boost profit margins.

 Think about this if you are a retailer.
-If you loose a $10 item, what is the effect that has?
-Did you just loose $10?
-Or if your net profit margin is 3% did you loose $7?
+If you lose a $10 item, what is the effect that has?
+Did you just lose $10?
+Or if your net profit margin is 3% did you lose $7?
 That is the thinking we hear from our clients when we first discuss this with them.

-So an average retailer doing $1 mil will loose $20,000 if they have the same loss prevention program in place, most do not and loose double, tripple, quadroople that and more.
-Many do not really know what they are loosing because they do not have programs in place to watch loss.
+So an average retailer doing $1 mil will loose $20,000 if they have the same loss prevention program in place, most do not and lose double, triple, quadruple that and more.
+Many do not really know what they are losing because they do not have programs in place to watch loss.